frazrepo/vim-rainbow/README.md

-#NOTICE
+# NOTICE
-Please try [luochen's repository](https://github.com/luochen1990/rainbow).
-I don't like rainbow highlighting anymore and he's using GitHub now.
-This repository is frozen for historical reasons now (specific c++ support, fixes to be backported, etc).
+This is a fork of https://github.com/oblitum/rainbow

-#Rainbow Parentheses Improved
+# Rainbow Parentheses Improved

 This is a fork of [Rainbow Parentheses Improved](http://www.vim.org/scripts/script.php?script_id=4176) by [luo chen](http://www.vim.org/account/profile.php?user_id=53618).